Speculative Verification: Exploiting Information Gain to Refine Speculative Decoding: Evaluation

 In this section, we quantify the information gain in the random variable $X$, i.e., the acceptance probability of a drafted token in the target model, by comparing the token distributions of the draft and companion models.
-We observe two variables -- $S$ and $A$: $S$ measures the distributional similarity between the two models, and $A$ estimates the draft token’s acceptance probability based on the companion model, assuming SD’s sampling rule is applied.
+We observe two variables -- $S$ and $A$: $S$ measures the distributional similarity between the two models, and $A$ is the draft token’s acceptance probability based on the companion model, assuming SD’s sampling rule is applied.

-To measure the uncertainty of $X$ (i.e., entropy) and the information gain from observing $S$ and $A$, we perform inference using the Llama2 13B\cite{touvron2023llama2}/160M\cite{miao2024specinfer}/68M\cite{miao2024specinfer} models, applying SD on the ShareGPT\cite{sharegpt_vicuna_unfiltered} and HumanEvalPack\cite{muennighoff2023octopack} datasets.
-Specifically, we generate tokens using SD’s process with three draft lengths: 3, 5, and 7 tokens.
+To measure the uncertainty of $X$ (i.e., entropy) and the information gain from observing $S$ and $A$, we perform inference using the Llama2 13B/160M/68M models, applying SD on the ShareGPT and HumanEvalPack datasets.
+Specifically, we generate tokens using SD’s process with two draft lengths (5 and 7).
 For the drafted tokens, we observe $S$ and $A$ using the companion model, but do not apply SV’s optimization of verification lengths.
 We then use the target model to measure the acceptance probability of the drafted tokens based on SD’s acceptance rule.
-After evaluating acceptance, we repeat the drafting and verification steps following the standard SD procedure.
+After evaluating acceptance, we repeat the SD's standard drafting and verification steps.

-Table\,\ref{tab:entropy-comparison} shows the uncertainty of $X$, the conditional uncertainties when observing $S$, $A$, and both, and the information gain from observing both variables.
+Table\,\ref{tab:entropy-comparison} shows the uncertainty of $X$, the conditional uncertainties when observing $S$ and $A$, and the information gain from observing the two variables.
 Since $S$ and $A$ are continuous, we discretize their ranges into equal-sized sub-ranges and report the corresponding conditional uncertainties at varying resolution levels (indicated in the leftmost column).
-We also include results using our adaptive binning approach, which assigns smaller bins where data points are denser (the bottom row).
-With adaptive binning, observing both $S$ and $A$ yields an information gain of 30--40\% of the total entropy, indicating a strong relationship between these variables and $X$\xxx{\,\cite{panzeri1996analytical, quinlan1996improved, mitchell1997machine}}.
+We also include results using our adaptive binning, which assigns smaller bins where data samples are denser (the bottom row).
+With adaptive binning, observing $S$ and $A$ gives an information gain of 30--40\% of the total entropy, indicating a strong relationship between these variables and $X$\,\cite{panzeri1996analytical, quinlan1996improved}.

+Furthermore, we measured information gain more extensively across 90 publicly available draft–companion–target (D–C–T) model combinations using the Spec-Bench dataset.
+Table\,\ref{tab:info-gain-all} summarizes the observed ranges of information gain across these combinations, which cover nearly all publicly available configurations for the three target models (Llama-2-13B, Qwen2.5-14B, and Llama-3.3-70B).
+Across all 90 combinations, we confirmed that SV's information gain is consistently positive (see appendix\,\ref{appendix:info-gain-subsection} for details).